nerd-bear/Memo/website/codebase.md

                     <ol class="list-decimal list-inside mb-4 space-y-2">
                         <li>Your feedback is securely stored in our database.</li>
                         <li>The development team regularly reviews all feedback submissions.</li>
-                        <li>Your input may influence future updates and improvements to CRAC Bot.</li>
+                        <li>Your input may influence future updates and improvements to Memo Bot.</li>
                         <li>For urgent issues, consider also reaching out through our support channels.</li>
                     </ol>